 The country's largest alpine lake covers a part of the border between California and Nevada, about 200 miles from the Bay Area.
-The getaway drive takes about 3.5 hours, except if you get caught in holiday traffic going either way.
-In the winter, Lake Tahoe is a truly world-class ski (and snowboard) destination with multiple large-scale ski resorts surrounding the beautiful blue lake.
+The drive takes only about four hours without traffic.

 Accommodation: Where to Stay in Lake Tahoe: Best Areas & Hotels

 2. Stinson Beach